thinkSRS/srsgui/docs/create-task.rst

 When a task runs, the setup() method runs first. if the setup finished with an exception, the task is aborted without running test() or cleanup().
 If the setup() method completes without exception, the test() method runs next.
-Regardless of exception happened while the test() is finished, running the cleanup() method completes the task.
+Regardless of any exceptions, the cleanup() method runs last.

-You write a task based on the template any way you want, utilizing the resources and APIs provided in Task class for Graphic User Interface (GUI) inputs and outputs.
-As long as your tasks use the limited GUI resources available from Task class, your task will run along with ``srsgui`` application.
+Your task may be much more involved of course, utilizing the resources and APIs provided in the Task class for Graphical User Interface (GUI) inputs and outputs.
+As long as your tasks make proper use of the GUI resources available from the :class:`Task <srsgui.task.task.Task>` class, your task will run successfully in the ``srsgui`` application.

-A task is a Python thread_ (if it is run by an application with a Qt backend, it will be QThread_.), running as concurrently with the main application.
+A task is executed as a Python thread_ (if it is run by an application with a Qt backend, it will be QThread_.), running concurrently with the main application.

-The :class:`Task <srsgui.task.task.Task>` is designed with much consideration on protection of the main application from crashing caused by unhandled Exception, while a buggy task running. ``srsgui`` provides information as much as Python interpreter does.
-After modifying a task, reopen the .taskconfig file will reload the modified task before you run it again.
+The :class:`Task <srsgui.task.task.Task>` is designed with much consideration on protection of the main application from crashing caused by unhandled Exceptions.
+``srsgui`` provides debug information and error handling just as Python interpreter does.

+If you have modified a task, reopen the .taskconfig file from within ``srsgui`` in order to reload the modified task before you run it again (otherwise your modified code will not be run).

 The main application provides resources that a task can use, and responds to the callbacks from the task.
 The resources are set using the APIs provided by the task.

-    - :meth:`set_inst_dict <srsgui.task.task.Task.set_inst_dict>` is to set the
+    - :meth:`set_inst_dict <srsgui.task.task.Task.set_inst_dict>` --
-      instrument dictionary that contains the instrument instances.
+      set the instrument dictionary that contains the instrument instances.
-    - :meth:`set_data_dict <srsgui.task.task.Task.set_data_dict>` is to set the
+    - :meth:`set_data_dict <srsgui.task.task.Task.set_data_dict>` --
-      data dictionary that contains the data instances.
+      set the data dictionary that contains the data instances.
-    - :meth:`set_figure_dict <srsgui.task.task.Task.set_figure_dict>` is to set the
+    - :meth:`set_figure_dict <srsgui.task.task.Task.set_figure_dict>` --
-      figure dictionary that contains the figure instances.
+      set the figure dictionary that contains the figure instances.
-    - :meth:`set_session_handler <srsgui.task.task.Task.set_session_handler>` is
+    - :meth:`set_session_handler <srsgui.task.task.Task.set_session_handler>` --
-       to set the session handler that saves the data to a file.
+      set the session handler that saves the data to a file.
-    - :meth:`set_callback_handler <srsgui.task.task.Task.set_session_handler>` is
+    - :meth:`set_callback_handler <srsgui.task.task.Task.set_session_handler>` --
-      to set the callback handler that handles the callbacks from the task.
+      set the callback handler that handles the callbacks from the task.

 The main application and the running task are separate threads, and the main application responds only to